oliverklee/insecurity/README.md

 Never, ever put this project on any web server that is accessible from the internet.
 Your server will get hacked.

+## Installation

+Copy this project into the document root of some virtual host on your machine (either directly into the document root or in a subdirectory).
+Enable PHP and indexes for that virtual host.

+## License

+The application is licensed under the Gnu Public License (GPL) V3.

+The included Twitter Bootstrap and jQuery are licensed under the MIT License (MIT).